-The French word nougat, adopted by English speakers, comes from Occitan (dialect of Provence, France) pan nogat, likely derived from the Latin panis nucatus, nut bread.
+The French word nougat, adopted by English speakers, comes from Occitan (a dialect of Provence, France) pan nogat, likely derived from the Latin panis nucatus, nut bread.
 In late colloquial Latin, the adjective nucatum means nutted or nutty.

 The earliest known recipes for white nougat, which probably came from Central Asia, have been found in the Middle East.

-A 10th century book from Baghdad (in modern Iraq) calls the recipe natif.
-One of the recipes indicates that the it comes from Harran, a city located between Urfa, now in southeast Turkey.
+A 10th-century book from Baghdad (in modern Iraq) calls the recipe natifs.
+One of the recipes indicates that it comes from Harran, a city located between Urfa, now in southeast Turkey.
 Another comes from Aleppo, in Syria.

 At the end of the 10th century, the traveler and geographer Ibn Hawqal wrote that he ate some natif in Manbij (in modern Syria) and Bukhara (in modern Uzbekistan) [source].

 When it reached southern Europe, notably Italy, and Spain, nougat (called, respectively, torrone and turrón) was a specialty associated with the Christmas season.